rafidmorshedi/suss-website-redesign/pages/triplist.md

 **8 - 9th Jenolan**
 *One of the spiritual homes of SUSS*
-*Accommodation: $50 per person for the weekend, payment before trip for confirming attendence* Trip Organiser: TBA
+**Note: this trip is tentative subject to the availability of trip leaders.
+Sign ups are to reserve positions.**
+Trip Organiser: Rowena (rowena1234@hotmail.com)

-**15th Vertical traning**
+**16th Vertical traning**
 *Time to learn the ropes*
 Trip Organiser: Lily (lil233.lg@gmail.com)

+**22 - 33rd Borenore**
+*Come for the caves, stay for the food and wine*
+**Note: this trip is tentative subject to the availability of trip leaders.
+Sign ups are to reserve positions.**
+Trip Organiser: Ian (cooperi4@bigpond.com)

 ## November Trips

 **5 - 6th Jenolan**
 *One of the spiritual homes of SUSS*
-*Accommodation: $50 per person for the weekend, payment before trip for confirming attendence* Trip Organiser: TBS
+*Accommodation: $50 per person for the weekend, payment before trip for confirming attendence*
+Trip Organiser: TBS

 **12 - 13th Wyanbene**